villeh987/questionnaire-game-platform/README.md

 This project follows the following coding styles:

-- Indents with 4 spaces
+- indents with 4 spaces
 - the code block starting bracket `{` is in the same line as the block starting the function, clause or loop
 - the block terminating bracket `}` in the code block is always on its own line, except in cases where the whole block is on a single line
-- The _camelCase_ style is recommended for naming functions and variables
+- the _camelCase_ style is recommended for naming functions and variables
 - the variables should not be defined by using the `var` keyword, but the variables and constants are defined using the` let` and `const` keywords
 - each line of code ends with a semicolon `;`